k-t-corp/apollo/README.md

 * Small and easy to understand: As a collary, apollo tools are small, have minimal logic, and are easy to understand.
 * Modular: Apollo tools can each be used standalone and run independently.
 * Collaborating: Apollo tools can also collaborate via small, well-defined and Linux-native interfaces.
+* Automation tools, not a platform: Apollo tools automate what human operators would do in a Linux environment.
+It's not a platform that exceeds operators' expectations that do extra things.
 * Single-tenant: Apollo tools, even collaborating, only host one logical application per machine.
 Projects such as Dokku and CapRover focuses on hosting multiple applications per machine, which I think makes their tools more complex, their applications more resource-competing and less fault-tolerant.
 * Self-hosted software friendly: By basing on Linux instead of higher level of abstractions such as Kubernetes, apollo tools are more suitable for self-hosted software which sometimes does not provide Kubernetes or even Docker deployment options.
 * Open for customization: By basing on Linux, it is also easier to make ad-hoc customizations to your machines and applications if needed.